cjohansen/replicant-docs/content/life-cycle-hooks.md

 - `:replicant/node` the DOM node
 - `:replicant/remember` a function to remember a value
 - `:replicant/memory` a remembered value from a previous life-cycle hook
+- `:replicant/dispatch` the dispatch function registered with `replicant.dom/set-dispatch!`

 `:replicant/on-render` triggers on all updates and gives you enough information to know what happened.
 If you just want to do something on mount and/or unmount,